Mhairi/LearningPython/stimuligenerator/README.md

 ####stimuligenerator.py####
 Contains all the functions that produce stimuli for each of the options (favoring self, favoring partner, favoring group over self, favoring group over partner).
+For the latter two, the group-favoring option can be both partner or self favoring (or equal) - the only criteria is that the group sum for that option is larger than for the other option.
 This can be modified produce other values (e.g., multiples of 5).

 ####testing.py####